terrytangyuan/terrytangyuan.github.com/_posts/2019-11-19-sponsor-open-source-through-github.markdown

 ## How would your sponsorship support my work?

-Your sponsorship will go directly towards to necessary expenses for developing, maintaining, and growing the projects, which includes but not limited to the following:
+Your sponsorship will contribute directly to cover necessary expenses for developing, maintaining, and growing the projects, which includes but not limited to the following:
 * Continuous integration, cloud services, and computing resources for testing related changes.
 * Travel expenses for speaking at local meetups, universities, and conferences.
 * Domains and hosting services for project websites.